zbigsr814/Ksiegarnia-MVC/README.md

+APPLICATION SCREENS

+For a quick overview of my project, I recommend reviewing the screenshots in the Application screens folder

 NOTES

+We have to download the project first and use Visual Stusdio.
 For the site to work, you need to type update-database in the Package Manager Console.
 The command will create a local database.
 Database seeding is performed during the first run of the program (https profile) in the BookstoreSeeder file.

 DESCRIPTION